-Alternatively from the 7th of May until end of August 2018, visitors can avail of the free Burren National Park Bus Service.
+Alternatively during the summer months visitors can avail of the free Burren National Park Bus Service.
 For more details please go to our Free Bus Service page.

 Please Note: Parking is limited to lay-bys and roadside.
 As there is no designated car park there are no signs to direct visitors to the National Park.